CROSSING THE AISLE

 Comments

 This is such a valuable area.
 Please don't waste it with messages of hate.
-That's just a waste of time that makes you feel justified but no one really cares.
+That's just a waste of time that makes you feel justified, but no one really cares.
 Why not use this area to make a case for your point of view to people who view life differently.
-If you remove the anger and focus on the facts, they just might learn something from you.
+If you remove the anger and focus on the REAL facts, they just might learn something from you.

 Here are some suggestions: